tylerlandas/Accordian/README.md

-# Accoredian Control and App
+# Accordian Control and App
 This React app contains an accessible Accordian Control and is based on recommendations from https://www.w3.org/WAI/ARIA/apg/patterns/disclosure/examples/disclosure-faq/.